apalache-mc/apalache/docs/idiomatic/README.md

 specifications.
 Our idioms are quite likely different from the original ideas of [Leslie Lamport] (the author of TLA+).
 So it is useful to read Lamport's [Specifying Systems].
-Importantly, these are _idioms_, not the rules set in stone.
+Importantly, these are _idioms_, not rules set in stone.
 If you believe that one of those idioms does not work for you in your specific setting, don't follow it.

-If this is the first page where you encounter the word "TLA+", we do not recommend continue reading the material.
+If this is the first page where you encounter the word "TLA+", we do not recommend that you continue to read the material.
 It is better to start with [The TLA+ Video Course](http://lamport.azurewebsites.net/video/videos.html) by Leslie Lamport.
 Once you have understood the basics and tried the language, it makes sense to ask the question: "How do I write a specification that other people understand?".
-We believe that many TLA+ users reinvent the rules that are similar to our idioms.
-By providing you with a bit of thought, we hope to reduce your discomfort when learning TLA+.
+We believe that many TLA+ users reinvent rules that are similar to our idioms.
+By providing you with a bit of guidance, we hope to reduce your discomfort when learning more advanced TLA+.

 ## The idioms